-Instead, it feels like a meeting place for a host of different culinary vibes of the neighbourhoods surrounding it.
-Régine’s enormously popular brunches feel like they could have teleported from the Plateau, restaurant Awkwaba somehow manages to pull off an effortless combo of Greek and African cuisine, and Portugese spot Casa Vinho gets all the classics right.
+Rosemont is a veritable mixed bag when it comes to food.
+Unlike Hochelaga with its French bistros, Parc-Ex with its spread of Indian eateries, or Mile End with its trendy lunch spots, Rosemont isn’t dominated by a particular cuisine or dining style.
+Instead, it feels more like a meeting place for a host of different culinary vibes spilling in from other neighbourhoods.
+Régine’s enormously popular brunches feel like they could have teleported from the Plateau, restaurant Awkwaba somehow manages to pull off an effortless combo of Greek and African cuisine, and Portuguese spot Casa Vinho gets all the classics right.

 Looking for places to eat west of Papineau?
 A separate guide to La Petite-Patrie covers those.

 Health experts consider dining out to be a low-to-moderate risk for the vaccinated.
 For updated information and regulations, please visit the official sites of the Quebec government and Montreal’s public health authority (Santé Montréal).Read More